ritikgowardhan/ritikgowardhan/README.md

 - 👋 Hi, I’m @ritikgowardhan
 - 👀 I’m interested in ...Data science and analytics,python
-- 🌱 I’m currently learning ...data science and analytics
+- 🌱 I’m Working on...data science and analytics
 - 💞️ I’m looking to collaborate on ...tech companies
 - 📫 How to reach me ...ritikgowardhan00@gmail.com
 -